joinly-ai/joinly/README.md

 > :red_circle: Having trouble getting started?
 Let's figure it out together on our [discord](https://discord.com/invite/AN5NEBkS4d)!

 # :technologist: Run an external client
 In Quickstart, we ran the Docker Container directly as a client using `--client`.
-But we can also run it as a server and connect to it from outside the container, which allows us to control the entire logic of our agent.
+But we can also run it as a server and connect to it from outside the container, which allows us to connect other MCP servers.
 Here, we run an external client using the [joinly-client package](https://pypi.org/project/joinly-client/) and connect it to the joinly MCP server.

 > [!IMPORTANT]
 > **Prerequisites**: do the [Quickstart](#zap-quickstart) (except the last command), [install uv](https://github.com/astral-sh/uv), and open two terminals